-A (14.7:1) air-furl ratio is considered the perfect blend of air to fuel mixture or stoichiometric air-fuel ratio.
-This is when there are just enough parts of air (14.7) to burn one part of fuel with no excess oxygen or fuel left over.
+A (14.7:1) air-fuel ratio is considered the perfect blend or stoichiometric air-fuel ratio where there is just enough air (14.7) to burn one part of fuel with no excess oxygen or fuel left over.

-Faulty components such as dripping fuel injectors, fuel pressure regulators, ECT's and stuck open thermostats cause this problem.
-This results in high emissions (HC's) and black colored exhaust.
+Faulty components such as dripping fuel injectors, fuel pressure regulators, ECT's and stuck open thermostats result in high emissions (HC's) and black-colored exhaust.

-Fuel Injectors: Fuel injectors atomize pressurized fuel from the fuel rail.
-They can become clogged with deposits that form as the extra fuel dries in the injector's hot tip as the engine cools.
+Fuel Injectors: Fuel injectors atomize and inject pressurized fuel from the fuel rail into the cylinders.
+They can become clogged with deposits that form as the remaining fuel dries in the injector's hot tip as the engine cools.
 They can also leak or drip pressurized fuel.
-Check for dripping fuel injectors by performing a leak down test with a fuel pressure gauge.
+Check for dripping fuel injectors by performing a leak-down test with a fuel pressure gauge.

 Fuel Pressure Regulator: A fuel pressure regulator provides steady fuel pressure to the fuel injectors under different loads and operating conditions.
-A traditional regulator contains a vacuum-operated diaphragm controlled by intake manifold vacuum.
+A traditional regulator contains a vacuum-operated diaphragm controlled by the intake manifold's vacuum.
 Electronic regulators do the same thing with more precise computer control.

-Engine Coolant Temperature Sensor: Engine Coolant Temperature Sensor: The ECT informs the PCM of the engine's current operating temperature.
-This temperature is essential to the air-fuel mixture during cold starts because a cold engine requires a richer fuel mixture.
-If the ECT were faulty and the PCM was receiving a signal indicating a colder than an actual engine, the mixture would be enriched at the wrong time.
+Engine Coolant Temperature Sensor: The ECT informs the ECM of the engine's current operating temperature.
+This temperature is essential to the air-fuel mixture during cold starts because a cold engine requires a richer air-fuel ratio.
+Therefore, a corrupt signal indicating a colder than an actual engine will result in a rich air-fuel mixture.

-Above are a few inputs that affect a vehicle's air-fuel ratio and fuel trim adjustments.
 A faulty oxygen sensor sending the wrong signal to the engine control module can result in a rich fuel condition.
-Symptoms of a rich fuel condition include black colored exhaust, fouled spark plugs, and poor engine performance.
+Symptoms include black-colored exhaust, fouled spark plugs, and poor engine performance.